Server configuration¶

 For ORCID integration, each datalab instance must currently register for the ORCID developer program and request new credentials for their public API.

-environment variables, in the same way as the GitHub settings above.
+These credentials can then be provided via the ORCID_OAUTH_CLIENT_ID and ORCID_OAUTH_CLIENT_SECRET environment variables, in the same way as the GitHub settings above.

 Currently, only users with existing datalab accounts can connect their ORCIDs, but in future new users will be able to register for a datalab instance via ORCID, with an admin required to validate their registration.